- Reference Number: HEY-741/2020

 If you start getting diarrhoea more than 3 times a day, uncomfortable back passage soreness, abdominal cramps or abdominal pain then stop using glycerin suppositories and laxative and inform the radiographer or nurse.

 What will happen at my CT planning scan appointment?

-Full information regarding your scan can be found in the ‘Introduction to Radiotherapy CT Planning’ booklet which can be given to you by a member of staff.
+Full information regarding your scan can be found in the ‘Introduction to Radiotherapy CT Planning’ leaflet which can be given to you by a member of staff.